How They Came to Be

 Tiger Ventures’ Super School Origin Story

 After years of economic and industrial decline, Endicott, New York—the birthplace of IBM—is heading toward revitalization, and Tiger Ventures is part of the plan.
 In 2015, voters in the region approved a $14,219,000 district capital improvement project to make the alternative high school and incubator possible.
 The school opened in 2016 serving a diverse group of students struggling to succeed in traditional learning environments.
 The school’s leaders immediately set to work developing partnerships with regional businesses and non-profits to introduce its students to their community.
 In doing so, they were also introducing their community to its newest resource.
-In 2021, Tiger Ventures had 10 graduates in its senior class, of which 9 attended a 2- or 4-year university.
+In 2022, Tiger Ventures had 11 graduates in its senior class, of which 6 reported they would attend a 2- or 4-year university.

 At this innovative school, co-located in a building with a publicly supported business incubator, students work side-by-side local entrepreneurs on projects integrated with their academic coursework.
 Partners include start-up businesses like Ink & Graphics, a design and print shop, and AgZeit, a company designing an organic produce-growing system.
 A focus on real-world learning experiences empowers students to develop a sense of agency over their future.